Art-Chen/MIUI-Extra-YukiAPI/README.md

   - add support for remap the vibration (including Normal Vibration and Prebaked Vibration)
   - add support for change the maxWallpaperScale on runtime.
   - add support for change the Color Fade duration on runtime.
-  - add hack for drop application's overrided pending transition.
+  - add hack for drop application's override pending transition.
   - add support for bypass refresh rate settings by MiBridge

 - PowerKeeper & MiSettings
-  - support for enable custom high-refreshrate list feature (including official un-supported devices)
+  - support for enable custom high-RefreshRate list feature (including official un-supported devices)
   - add support for disable any refresh rate change that by PowerKeeper.

 - MiWallpaper